luxonis/depthai-python/docs/source/samples/rgb_full_resolution_saver.rst

 RGB sensor.
 It serves as an example of recording high resolution to disk for the purposes of high-resolution ground-truth data.
 We also recently added the options to save isp - YUV420p uncompressed frames, processed by ISP, and raw - BayerRG (R_Gr_Gb_B), as read from sensor, 10-bit packed.
-See here for the pull request on this capability.

-Be careful, this example saves full resolution .jpeg pictures to your host storage.
+Be careful, this example saves pictures to your host storage.
 So if you leave it running, you could fill up your storage on your host.

 Demo